alan-hadyk/grocify/README.md

    - `description` String (optional, max.
 500 characters) - A brief description of the recipe
    - `serving_size` Integer (required) - Standard serving size for the recipe (e.g., servings for 1 person)
    - `user_id` UUID (required) - Relation to the User who created the recipe.
 This is a foreign key referencing `users.id`.
+   - `created_at` Timestamp (required) - The timestamp of when the recipe was created.

 3. `ingredients` table - Basic information about individual ingredients, including name and unit of measurement:

    - `id` UUID (required) - Unique identifier for the ingredient
    - `name` String (required, max.
 100 characters) - Name of the ingredient (e.g., "Onion")
    - `unit` UUID (required, max.
 100 characters) - Unit of measurement for the ingredient (e.g., "g", "cups", "ml", "l", "kg", "teaspoons").
 This is a foreign key referencing `units.id`.
+   - `created_at` Timestamp (required) - The timestamp of when the ingredient was created.

 4. `units` table - Standardized units of measurement for ingredients:

    - `id` UUID (required) - Unique identifier for the unit
    - `name` String (required, max.
 100 characters) - Unit of measurement (e.g., "g", "cups", "ml", "l", "kg", "teaspoons").
+   - `created_at` Timestamp (required) - The timestamp of when the unit was created.

 5. `shopping_lists` table - Information related to shopping lists, including name and creator:

    - `id` UUID (required) - Unique identifier for the shopping list
    - `name` String (optional) - Name or title of the shopping list
    - `user_id` UUID (required) - Relation to the User who created the shopping list.
 This is a foreign key referencing `users.id`
+   - `created_at` Timestamp (required) - The timestamp of when the shopping list was created.

 6. `users_recipes` `JOIN` table - JOIN table to associate users with recipes: